microsoftgraph/microsoft-graph-docs-contrib/concepts/best-practices-graph-permission.md

 ## Maximize app value and user experience for customers with limited permissions

 Tenant admins can block permissions on which your app relies.
-It is important to anticipate this and provide alternatives to maximize your app's value.
+It's important to anticipate this and provide alternatives to maximize your app's value.
 Even without certain permissions granted on a customer tenant, an app must still offer value to the user, with only the specific functionality requiring the blocked permission being unavailable.

 * **Create fallback workarounds**: Have permissionless alternatives ready for when preferred features are blocked, ensuring users still receive the best possible experience.
 For example, if you use `Presence.Read.All` to display users’ statuses in the app and the permission is denied, hide the presence indicator to avoid confusion from the *Unknown* status.
 Or, if an app creates a calendar event, use the [deep link method](/microsoftteams/platform/concepts/build-and-test/deep-link-workflow?tabs=teamsjs-v2) as an alternative to using Graph and requesting the `Calendar.ReadWrite` permission.
 This allows customers to use the **add event to my calendar** feature even if they don’t grant the permissions.
 * **Implement feature management**: Use toggles or other management tools to adjust features based on the permissions granted by the customer.